Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

 \subsubsection{Batch Trajectory Optimization and Scalability}

 To evaluate the solver's computational throughput and its ability to guarantee safety under uncertainty, we conducted a massively parallel batch optimization experiment.
 To account for state estimation and observation errors, we applied a 5\% stochastic perturbation to the nominal initial state across all 14 state dimensions.
-By leveraging JAX's \texttt{vmap} transformation, the solver jointly optimizes a batch of $B=1000$ independent descent scenarios simultaneously on the GPU.
+By leveraging JAX's \texttt{vmap} transformation, the solver optimizes a batch of $B=1000$ independent descent scenarios in parallel.
 This large-scale Monte Carlo analysis serves to verify that, despite the initial dispersion, the solver can reliably ensure all trajectories remain within the feasible region and successfully reach the target.

-As depicted in \cref{fig:mars_batch}, the solver consistently discovers fuel-optimal trajectories that strictly respect the $10^\circ$ glide slope boundary across the randomized initial conditions.
+As depicted in \cref{fig:mars_batch}, the solver consistently discovers trajectories that remain within the $10^\circ$ glide slope boundary across the randomized initial conditions.
 Furthermore, the optimized thrust profiles exhibit notable bang-bang control characteristics, rapidly switching between maximum and minimum bounds to optimize fuel, although the structure is not strictly rigid due to the discrete-time formulation and algorithmic smoothing.

-Under rigorous physical and algorithmic feasibility checks, including nonlinear dynamics rollouts, glide slope adherence, and boundary condition satisfaction, the solver achieved a strict success rate of 99.8\%, sustaining an overall computational throughput of 268.63 Hz.
+Under rigorous physical and algorithmic feasibility checks, including nonlinear dynamics rollouts, glide slope adherence, and boundary condition satisfaction, the solver achieved a success rate of 99.8\%, sustaining an overall computational throughput of 268.63 Hz.
 As demonstrated in the right panel of \cref{fig:utilization}, the solver achieved an active GPU utilization of 96.17\%, proving its ability to consistently saturate parallel hardware across distinct dynamic models.
 This performance demonstrates the solver's exceptional capability for rapid, large-scale trajectory generation and safety verification in complex aerospace applications.